zmois/aqi-python/README.md

 - Clone or Download the project
 - Create the virtual environment `python3 -m venv /path/to/new/virtual/environment` (more details here https://docs.python.org/3/library/venv.html)
-- Install program dependencies from `requirement.txt` file by typing `pip3 install -r requirements.txt` in the command line
+- Install program dependencies from `requirement.txt` file by typing `pip3 install -r requirements.txt --user` in the command line
 - Open the code in Visual Studio Code and run the code by `python requestAQI.py` command

 OR